I vaguely remember signing the permission slip—a paper and pen shoved into my hands amid the morning hustle.

 - Do I want to keep giving it so much weight?

 I believe these questions will help you gradually detach from self-beliefs that aren’t serving you.
-And in the meantime, the shame that takes up residence in body won’t be so threatening, because you understand it.
+And in the meantime, the shame that takes up residence in your body won’t be so threatening, because you understand it.

 Knowing your shame triggers will set you free. ❤️